SSDD-2025/Grupo-16/README.md

 ### Spring Boot 3.4.2
 The reason we strongly recommend using `Visual Studio Code` as the IDE to launch the application, is because of the Spring Boot version.
 In this IDE, it is possible to use version `3.4.2`, however, in other IDEs such as `SpringToolSuite` the higher version available is `3.4.1`, so it may not work as it should.

+> [!WARNING]
-At this time, version `3.4.3` is available, however we do not recommend using it for this project.
+> At this time, version `3.4.3` is available, however we do not recommend using it for this project.

 If you use `Visual Studio Code`, you will need to have the `Spring Boot Extension Pack` extension.